 Who is the Stanley Cup announcer?

-Who is the NBC hockey announcer?
+Who was the NBC hockey announcer?

 Mike Emrick was the main NHL on NBC announcer from 2008 to 2020.
 Emrick worked on reporting the play-by-plays of many games for NBC.
 Emrick’s voice is fond to many as he didn’t lose any of the passion and fire within himself as he aged.
 Mike Emrick has also been awarded an Emmy in 2011 for “Outstanding Sports Personality- Play-by-Play,'' The Lester Patrick Trophy, and several local Emmy awards.